Interval Detection V2¶

 -

-Link to the detection interval time range, judge the query result of the most recent minutes of the detection metric, treat the query result as 0; the query result will then be re-compared with the threshold configured in the Trigger Conditions above to determine whether to trigger an anomaly event.
+Link to the detection interval time range to determine the query results of the detection metrics for the most recent minutes, the query results are treated as 0; at this point, the query results will be re-compared with the threshold configured in the Trigger Conditions above to determine if an anomaly event should be triggered.

 -